asmngs/asmngs18/README.md

 - **Sunday 7:00-8:30pm** is our **opening reception**, hosted by ASM and included in your registration
 - **Monday 7:00-11:00pm** is a **party** hosted off-site by one of our conference sponsors, Oxford Nanopore.
 Registration for this free event is required - register [here](https://nanoporetech.com/events/asm-ngs-evening-reception).
 - **Tuesday 8:00-8:45am** is a **breakfast seminar** hosted by one of our conference sponsors, Illumina.
 Registration is not required.
-- **Tuesday evening** will feature a **conference social** for all attendees, organized by ASM and made possible through sponsorship.
-Further details will be provided closer to the event date.
+- **Tuesday 8:00pm** will feature a **conference games night social** for all attendees, organized by ASM and made possible through sponsorship.
+Mini-golf, bean-bag toss, and drinks!

 # 6. About ASMNGS18
 ASMNGS began in 2015 (if you're feeling nostalgic, the program is available [here](https://www.asm.org/images/ngsfinalprogram.pdf)), organized by Dag Harmsen (University of Muenster), Marc Allard (FDA), and Eric Brown (FDA).
 In 2017, the program committee was co-chaired by Dag and Jennifer Gardy (BCCDC), and also included Marc, Eric, and new committee members Elodie Ghedin (NYU),  Paul Keim (TGen), Duncan MacCannell (CDC), Adam Phillippy (NHGRI).
 In order to both coincide with the GenomeTrakr annual meeting and to not conflict with ABPHM, the committee decided to move the meeting to even years beginning in 2018.
 This year's meeting has been co-chaired by Jennifer and Duncan, and Ruth Timme (FDA) replaced Eric Brown on the organizing committee.
 The pre-conference workshop was organized by Dag.